openebs/openebs/contribute/design/1.x/upgrade/volume-pools-upgrade.md

     ```
     versionDetails:
     #Indicates if the resource should be auto upgraded
     #More on this below (6).
 Default is false.
     #autoUpgrade:
     #Indicates the current version of the resource.
     currentVersion:
     #Indicates the running version of the controller/component
     #as part of the start-up, this flag will be changed
     #running version if autoUpgrade is enabled.
     desiredVersion:
     #In some cases there can be a bunch of child resources
     #this flag will be set to "no" when current != desired.
     #after upgrading all the child objects, this will be changed to yes.
     dependentsUpgraded:
+    #status gives the details about the reconciliation of the version
+    status:
+      #phase tells the phase of reconciliation of the current
+      #and desired version.
+      phase: #STARTED, SUCCESS or ERROR can be the supported phases
+      #message is a human readable message in case of failure
+      message: Unable to set desired replication factor to CV
+      #reason is the actual error recieved by the function calls
+      reason: invalid config for the volume
     ```

     The above spec will be used as a sub-resource under all the custom